 Cornell University first identified EMND.
-Although the cause of the syndrome is unknown, a commonality among affected horses is reduced exposure to green grass for more than a year and availability of poor-quality hay during that time.
+Although the cause of the syndrome is unknown, a commonality among horses affected with equine motor neuron disease is reduced exposure to green grass for more than a year and availability of poor-quality hay during that time.
 Dramatic clinical improvement was documented in horses that were allowed unrestricted access to lush pasture and vitamin E supplementation.
 Vitamin E is often prescribed for horses with equine protozoal myeloencephalitis (EPM), to be used concomitantly with antiprotozoal medications.
-It’s not unusual, for instance, for horses to be supplemented with up to 8,000 IU of vitamin E per day during convalescence.
+It’s not unusual, for instance, for horses to be supplemented with up to 10,000 IU of vitamin E per day during convalescence.

 All Sources of Vitamin E Are Not Created Equal